PINO FARINA BAND

 When venues shuttered their doors during the pandemic, Pino Farina Band connected a community virtually through music.
 Wowed by the sometimes four-hour livestreams, their bourgeoning popularity earned them a feature role in the documentary, Cover 21: Ignite Chicago.
 Released in 2021 this indie film explored the local music industry, the hardships faced and strategies formed to overcome and thrive in that challenging environment.

-In the last year, Pino Farina Band has performed in raucous music halls, at intimate listening rooms, on festival stages, and even inside a barn.
-This journey has also led them back to the studio to record songs for their upcoming release entitled, Daises.
-Their new EP is not a sweet flower of an album, but a “pushing up daisies” collection of songs dealing with self-doubt, relationship struggles, rock bottoms and situations where life turns on a dime.
+The Pino Farina Band has performed in raucous music halls, at intimate listening rooms, on festival stages, and even inside a barn.
+This journey has also led them back to the studio to record songs for their upcoming release entitled, Daisies.
+Their latest EP is not a sweet flower of an album, but a “pushing up daisies” collection of songs dealing with self-doubt, relationship struggles, rock bottoms and situations where life turns on a dime.
 But never does Pino Farina Band leave you mired there.
 The songs and the band’s optimism inherent in their music reassures that redemption and renewal are on the way.

 Lead vocals, guitar, and piano